 Once again this can depend on the scope of the project, however, resurfacing driveways with permeable paving is cost-efficient and creates the aesthetically pleasing surface for years to come.
 We can resurface over any hard surface with our range of 15 colours of Australian-sourced aggregate, perfect for incorporating into your landscape design plans.
 Discover our previous projects of permeable paved driveways across Victoria, our better, call us today to gain a quote for the cost of permeable paving your driveway.

 How much does it cost to install permeable pavers?

-A wide variety of permeable segmented pavers are now available, with manufactures and wholesalers promoting the fact that any landscaper can lay permeable paving.
-Typically, the supply only cost is around $85/m2 (which seems pretty cheap when you look at the table above).
-We’ve looked at the different options in a previous blog post, so won’t go through them again here.
-But remember that a normal landscaper will not specialise in permeable paving, and will be unlikely to know the subtle but important differences between normal and permeable paving, differences that ultimately determine the success and stability of any permeable installation.
+A wide variety of permeable segmented pavers are now available, with manufacturers and wholesalers promoting the fact that any landscaper can lay permeable paving.
+Typically, the supply only cost is around $100/m2 (which seems affordable when you start exploring available options).
+We’ve explored many permeable paving options, which you can read about in our previous blog here.

+Remember, a regular landscaper will not specialise in permeable paving and is unlikely to know the subtle, yet very important differences between normal and permeable paving.
+These differences can ultimately determine the success and stability of any permeable installation.

 Here’s some permeable pavers laid by normal landscapers in a commercial streetscape.
 The pavers themselves aren’t defective, just the installation!